Marte Mjøs Persen: 2022

-During July, Red Party MP Mímir Kristjánsson sent several questions to Persen as a follow up to the aforementioned Aftenposten revelations, but Persen ignored the last question entirely.
+During July, Red Party MP Mímir Kristjánsson sent several questions to Persen as a follow-up to the aforementioned Aftenposten revelations, but Persen ignored the last question entirely.
 When she received the questions, she asked the Norwegian Labour Inspection Authority for inputs, while her ministry gave NRK a redacted version of the Authority's letter to Persen.
 She would later clarify that it wasn't natural for her to summarise all the companies that either might have or did break the law and that there was no need for company names in order to formulate policies.

 On 24 September, Persen made a list of companies who have broken the labour law public, which also listed the ones that the Norwegian Labour Inspection Authority have fined since 2017.
 She did however note that one shouldn't consider all of those companies "criminals".

-On 27 September, Persen announced a forced wage board against a teacher's strike, which had escalated over the last month, affecting primary, lower secondary and upper secondary schools in Western Norway, Eastern Norway (with the exception of Oslo) and Trøndelag.
+On 27 September, Persen announced a compulsory wage arbitration against a teacher's strike, which had escalated over the last month, affecting primary, lower secondary and upper secondary schools in Western Norway, Eastern Norway (with the exception of Oslo) and Trøndelag.
 The strike had been caused due to protests against low salaries for teachers.

 On 27 October, she attended an informal meeting with her Nordic counterparts to discuss integration in the Nordics.

 On 17 November, Persen and Labour MP Tuva Moflag admitted that the party should have sent someone to Debatten to discuss the increasing prices two days prior.
 The party's rejection to participate had originally been due to the ongoing budget negotiations.
 Persen added that it had been a collective decision to not participate, but that it overall had been her own responsibility to not participate.

 On 7 December, she informed the Standing Committee on Scrutiny and Constitutional Affairs that she would not be declassifying the NAV report from the previous government, despite their being a majority in parliament in favour of the report becoming declassified.
 She argued that it was due to the report being involved in an ongoing court case and that it was an internal document.
-The Socialist Left and Red parties criticised the move, with the latter vowing to follow up the case further.
+The Socialist Left and Red parties criticised the move, with the latter vowing to follow-up the case further.